hybridlogics/loopback-angular-todo/README.md

 ## Todo App

+Open coomand-line

 ```
 git clone https://github.com/hybridlogics/loopback-angular-todo.git
 cd loopback-angular-todo
 npm install
+node .
-node . # then browse to localhost:3000
+then browse to localhost:3000
 ```

 A simple todo list using AngularJS on the client-side and LoopBack on the